busypeoples/busypeoples.github.io/_posts/2014-05-03-partial-applications-js.markdown

 ### Currying With Wu.js

-Finally we will have a look at how it is implemented in wu.js.
-Of course a couple of libraries have implemented currying.
+Finally we will have a look at how to achieve currying with wu.js.
 Wu.js offers the _autoCurry()_ method that automatically adds currying to a given function, which is more or less what we want.